echa-ecm/automatic_report_generation_scripts/README.md

 2. After upload, report generation cannot be started from across multiple datasets or dossiers.

-The new Bash script connects to the [IUCLID API](https://iuclid6.echa.europa.eu/public-api) and allows users to quickly run an updated report without re-uploading the report into the IUCLID Report Manager, and supports starting report generation from multiple datasets and dossiers.
+The new Bash script connects to the [IUCLID API](https://iuclid6.echa.europa.eu/public-api)and allows users to quickly run an updated report without re-uploading the report into the IUCLID Report Manager, and supports starting report generation from multiple datasets and dossiers.